byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 Prepare a wallet for use with the MMS.
 You can later change your own label and your own transport address using `mms signer`, but the two numbers, required signers and authorized signers, cannot be changed without issuing `mms init` again which will erase all signer information and all messages.
 The command will lead to the creation of an additional file with an extension of `.mms` for the wallet.

-For wallets created in "pre-MMS times" (before the MMS code was included in Monero) it's only possible to initialize the MMS if the wallet is not yet multisig.
-For wallets created with Monero code already present it's possible to initialize even with the wallet multisig already: When the wallet switched to multisig the "original" Monero address needed by the MMS was saved before it got replaced by the common multisig address.
+For wallets created in "pre-MMS times" (before the MMS code was included in ByteRub) it's only possible to initialize the MMS if the wallet is not yet multisig.
+For wallets created with ByteRub code already present it's possible to initialize even with the wallet multisig already: When the wallet switched to multisig the "original" ByteRub address needed by the MMS was saved before it got replaced by the common multisig address.

 There is no command to deactivate the MMS.
 If you no longer want to use it for a particular wallet, just delete the `.mms` file or at least move it out of the way.